AdrianSchneble/nap/RUP_architecture_document.md

 # 3.Architectural Goals and Constraints

 Goal is to apply the MVC pattern to our project.
 Since we are using Unity we do not have an external MVC framework but we use the Unity architecture which is similar to MVC.
-The differce is, that the view and the controller classes are not clearly divided.
+The difference is, that the view and the controller classes are not clearly divided.

 # 4.Use-Case View